IIIF/api/source/api/content-state/0.2/index.md

 In this case the client at `https://example.org/viewer` would load the resource provided, determine that it is a Manifest (rather than, say, a Collection), and process accordingly.

-When the intention is to initialise the viewer at a particular part of the resource, more options are available.
+When the intention is to initialize the viewer at a particular part of the resource, more options are available.

 In the following examples, the same Annotation is used each time.
 As JSON: